A primer on the closure of algebraic complexity classes under factoring: Model of computation

 \begin{lemma}[Partial Derivatives] Let $\F$ be a field with $|\F| > r$, and $f \in \F[\vecx,y]$ be a polynomial with $\deg_y(f)=r$.
 If $f(\vecx,y)$ can be computed by a circuit of size $s$ and depth $\Delta$, then for all $0 \leq j \leq r$, the partial derivative $\partial_y^j f(\vecx,y)$ can be computed by a circuit of size $O(sr^3)$ and depth $\Delta$. \end{lemma}

 The observant reader will have noticed the conspicuous absence of divisions in our definition of algebraic circuits.
 It turns out that our notions of complexity do not depend on this exclusion, for the most part.
-Division can be eliminated efficiently~\cite{Str1973a}.
+Division can be eliminated efficiently over any field~\cite{Str1973a, HY2011}.